MohamedAbuAl-Saud/IP-TOR-Variable/README.md

 File	Description

-IPTOR.py	Python script to automatically change IP using Tor and the stem library Install.sh	Shell script to fully configure your system to route all traffic through Tor requirements.txt	Python dependencies (stem, requests) INSTALL.md	Step-by-step installation instructions
+IPTOR.py	Python script to automatically change IP using Tor and the stem library Install-tor.sh	Shell script to fully configure your system to route all traffic through Tor requirements.txt	Python dependencies (stem, requests)
+	Step-by-step installation instructions